 - Ethylene glycol – Thalamus and pons.

 - Toluene – Atrophy of cerebrum, corpus callosum, cerebellar vermis.
 High T2 in white matter, poor grey-white differentiation, loss of signal in basal ganglia, thalamus.

 - Carbon monoxide – Low/high T1 and high T2 in globus pallidus (also seen in anoxic injury) and hippocampus.
 Later diffuse WM change (interval/delayed form)

-- Ecstasy (3,4-methlenedioxymethamphetamine MDMA) – Bilateral globus pallidus necrosis ?from prolonged vasospasm
+- Ecstasy (3,4-methlenedioxymethamphetamine MDMA) – Vasospasm and necrosis.
+Bilateral globus pallidus necrosis.
+Haemorrhages occur more often than infarcts.

 - Organic mercury (Minamata disease) – Calcarine areas, cerebellum postcentral gyri.